Following ARTAS® hair transplantation, when can I expect to see the hair begin to grow?

 When a patient’s hair is trimmed in the donor area prior to the procedure, the ARTAS® System is able to more accurately track, visualize and harvest each follicular unit.
 Additionally, hair is able to be harvested from a more expansive area, providing Dr. Charles with more transplantable units per procedure.Individuals requiring coverage of a smaller recipient site can trim a smaller harvest or donor site area.

-In either scenario, following extraction of the required units for hair transplantation, the donor site area hair will grow in at a normal rate.
+In either scenario, following excision of the required units for hair transplantation, the donor site area hair will grow in at a normal rate.

 What is the cost of utilizing the ARTAS® System for a hair restoration procedure?